Blickling Park mausoleum: Design and construction

 The north and south faces have a central, square window opening with moulded stone architrave.
-The west face contains a memorial panel, with architrave.
+The west face contains a memorial panel with an architrave.
 The panel notes that the structure was erected in memory of Hobart by his widow and Harbord.
-The panel is surmounted by a carved stone bull.
+A carved stone bull surmounts the panel.
 The bull is a symbol associated with the Hobart family and stems from a desire to associate themselves with Anne Boleyn, whose childhood home was Blickling and whose family symbol was a bull.

 The interior of the mausoleum is a single chamber used as a chapel.
 It has a domed vaulted roof with a dentilled cornice.
-The chamber has eight recesses, one is used for the door and two for the windows, the recesses in between these are used for wall-mounted memorials and the final three recesses (which face the entrance) contain tombs for Hobart; his first wife Mary Anne and his second wife Caroline.
+The chamber has eight recesses, one is used for the door and two for the windows, the recesses in between these are used for wall-mounted memorials, and the final three recesses (which face the entrance) contain tombs for Hobart, his first wife Mary Anne and his second wife Caroline.
 The tombs are in the form of marble sarcophagi raised on plinths.
 The floor is paved in marble.

 Later history

-In 1806 Edmund Bartell described the mausoleum in his Guide to Cromer: "Its situation is very happily chosen in the midst of a large and venerable wood, whose solitude appears only to be broken by the prying curiosity of the stranger, or the footsteps of the nimble deer".
-Through Caroline's marriage to Suffield the Blickling estate came into the possession of the Kerr family.
-It was bequeathed to the National Trust by Philip Kerr, 11th Marquess of Lothian in 1940.
-At some stage iron railings were added around the perimeter of the structure.
+In 1806, Edmund Bartell described the mausoleum in his Guide to Cromer: "Its situation is very happily chosen amid a large and venerable wood, whose solitude appears only to be broken by the prying curiosity of the stranger, or the footsteps of the nimble deer".
+Through Caroline's marriage to Suffield, the Blickling estate came into the possession of the Kerr family.
+It was bequeathed to the National Trust by Philip Kerr, 11th Marquess of Lothian, in 1940.
+At some stage, iron railings were added around the structure's perimeter.

 The mausoleum became a listed building on 19 January 1952 and now holds a Grade II* listing.
-The interior was described as being in a very poor condition in 1978 and in 2002 the structure was noted to be subject to occasional vandalism.
-The National Trust, which describes the mausoleum as "one of Blickling’s most iconic landmarks", is fundraising for repairs to the structure, to include replacement for the worn door hinges.
+The interior was described as being in a very poor condition in 1978, and in 2002, the structure was noted to be subject to occasional vandalism.
+The National Trust, which describes the mausoleum as "one of Blickling’s most iconic landmarks", is fundraising for repairs to the structure, to include replacement of the worn door hinges.